CodeYourFuture/curriculum/common-content/en/module/the-launch/readme/index.md

 - A list of key skills (3 to 5, no more)
 - An introduction to your projects

 Don't cover your profile with awards and auto-generated stats.
-Unless you've won a Nobel Prize, it's not relevant.